ArfatulAsif/Competitive-Programming-TopicWise/DP/Optimization - Convex Hull Trick & Li Chao Tree/README.md

 ## 3. Case Study: 2D State DP Optimization

+### We can solve K-partition dp problems too, where we generally had to apply Divide and conquer dp, if possible.

 ### Problem: SPOJ NKLEAVES

 In this problem, we are grouping elements into $K$ intervals.
 It introduces a 2D state $dp[i][kk]$, meaning we must maintain *multiple* CHT envelopes—one for each value of $kk$.
 Because weights are positive, the `pref[j]` prefix sum is strictly increasing (so $m_j = -pref[j]$ is monotonically decreasing), and the indices $x_i = i$ are strictly increasing.
 Deque CHT is highly efficient here.